 discover hilly hanover with the return of the street advent calendar

-We’re feeling quite Christmassy over here at BOTI Towers.
-And god knows we need some festive fun to cheer up the horror of 2020.
-The Christmas lights may be up, but it wouldn’t be Christmas in Brighton without the wonderful Hanover Advent Street Calendar.
+We’re almost ready for that other C word here at BOTI Towers.
+And god knows we need some festive fun to cheer up another year.
+And it wouldn’t be Christmas in Brighton without the wonderful Hanover Advent Street Calendar.

 If you’re not familiar, participating streets in the hilly neighbourhood are each allocated a day in December, right up to Christmas Eve.
 Street by street, the houses decorate and light up their front windows each evening, creating a living calendar that culminates in a massive street display on 24th December when all the houses are illuminated.